 The first generation highlander hybrid had some problems with the inverter.
 The 2006, 2007, 2008, 2009, 2010 models were affected, and Toyota issued a safety recall and replaced the IPM (part of the inverter) at no cost to the owner.
 You can read the technical details here if you’re interested.

 ONLY ONE FREE FIX PER CUSTOMER

 Most of the time when we see a problem with a Highlander inverter, the owner was not aware of the recall and we refer them to a dealership for a free repair.
 However, this car already had the recall performed, and Toyota won’t perform the repair again for free.

 Also, this Highlander had a P0A79 with information codes 698 and 672.
-These are codes for a different IPM located in the rear motor/generator, but the recall only addresses the IPM for the front motor/generators.
+These are codes for a different IPM for the rear motor/generator, but the recall only addresses the IPM for the front motor/generators.
 Our customer wanted us to take take the inverter apart and see if there would be any way to fix it short of replacing it.

 On a Prius I’ll just unbolt the inverter, disconnect the hoses and electrical connections, and lift the inverter out of the car.
 The Highlander has a big heavy inverter and it’s a tight squeeze out of its spot in the engine bay so I decided to save my back and use the engine hoist.

 After a little bit of disassembly the problem was pretty obvious.
 The picture below shows one of the terminals of the IPM discolored from overheating.
-The burnt terminal is one of the three terminals leading to the larger of the two electric motors and is part of the component replaced during the recall.
+The burnt terminal is one of the three terminals leading to the larger of the two electric motors, the MG2.
+This is the IPM Toyota replaced under recall.
 I suspect that the bolt wasn’t torqued properly, since this is presumably the new version of the IPM that doesn’t burn out.

 The harness goes to the IPM for the rear MG (motor/generator) for the 4-wheel drive.
-The terminal got so hot that it melted through the conduit and the insulation for the wires inside, causing them to short together.
+The hot terminal melted through the conduit and insulation for the wires inside, causing them to short together.

 YOU CAN’T BUY THIS PART OF THE INVERTER